G0PLY/DCLXVI/README.md

 Removed refill of health and mana for leveling up,

-Removed elixers and full potions from shopkeepers,
+Removed full potions from shopkeepers perma listing,

+Removed elixer potions from shopkeeper listings,

 Increased monster difficulty,